 - Functional analysis

 Getting to the bottom of why the individual bites is crucial in determining the best way of responding to the behaviour (ie if the biting is an expression of frustration, the focus of intervention will be on teaching the person alternative and more appropriate ways of coping with frustration).
 A good way of determining why a person may be engaging in a particular behaviour is to keep a record of behavioural incidents.
-In the 'Related resources'section at the bottom of this page, you will find a sample 'recording sheet' which can be used to keep a note of what happens before, during and after biting incidents.
+You could use an ABC chart to keep a note of what happens before, during and after biting incidents, or use a functional analysis questionnaire.
 This can help to identify patterns that provide clues about why the behaviour may be occurring.
-Some individuals (particularly adolescents and adults with high-functioning autism or Asperger syndrome) may be able to communicate their reasons for biting, either verbally or through the use of visual strategies (refer to our Visual supports information sheet, available free from the Autism Helpline, for more information about visual strategies).
+Some individuals (particularly adolescents and adults with high-functioning autism or Asperger syndrome) may be able to communicate their reasons for biting, either verbally or through the use of visual strategies.

 - Improve communication

 Assist the individual to develop alternative, more appropriate ways of communicating their wants, needs, physical discomfort and emotional states.
-Visual strategies (as described in our Visual supports information sheet, available free from the Autism Helpline) can be very effective for people with an ASD, as they can be used in a broad range of situations and are particularly useful for indicating physical pain or communicating emotional states.
+Visual strategies can be very effective for people with an ASD, as they can be used in a broad range of situations and are particularly useful for indicating physical pain or communicating emotional states.
 Social stories can also be helpful in describing why it is not appropriate to bite and by outlining what the individual is able to do instead of biting.
 The Gray Center's website provides further information about social stories: www.thegraycenter.org

 - Environmental modifications